 Toxicity is due to arsenic's effect on many cell enzymes, which affect metabolism and DNA repair.
 Arsenic is excreted in urine but can also accumulate in many body tissues.

 Arsenic has been used in many medicines and was widely used to treat syphilis until the mid 20th century.
 It is currently used to treat acute promyelocytic leukaemia and other myeloproliferative disorders.
 It has also been used as a pigment, a pesticide and a poison.
-It shares many toxic features with the other heavy metals like mercury and lead.
+Arsenic shares many toxic features with the other heavy metals like mercury and lead.
 It is used in the production of glass and semiconductors.
-It is found naturally in some water supplies and, in its least toxic form, in fish and seafood.
+A source of arsenic can be natural water supplies and, in its least toxic form, it can be found in fish and seafood.
 It is also used in various industries.

 - Bangladesh (79.9 million people) and West Bengal, India (42.7 million); described by the World Health Organization (WHO) as "the largest mass poisoning of a population in history".

 - Chile (the Antofagasta region), Argentina, Mexico and the USA (13 million people).

 - China, Taiwan, Thailand.

 - Some ayurvedic medicines.
 Some Chinese herbal medicines.
 Both as intended ingredient and as contaminant.